ferencberes/ethp2psim/docs/source/index.rst

 Welcome to ethp2psim's documentation!
 =====================================

+ethp2psim is a network privacy simulator for the Ethereum peer-to-peer (p2p) network.
+It allows developers and researchers to implement, test, and evaluate the anonymity and privacy guarantees of various routing protocols (e.g., Dandelion(++)) and custom privacy-enhanced message routing protocols.
+Issues, PRs, and contributions are welcome!
+Let's make Ethereum private together!

 In this Python package, we release our modular Ethereum transaction simulator to help better understand and compare different message-passing protocols in different adversarial settings.

 Our simulator has the following major components that you can use to build up complex simulations or to implement your own message-passing protocol: